feldtsen/pointy-dit212/SDD.md

 ## 3. System Design
 <img src="https://github.com/feldtsen/pointy-dit212/blob/master/models-and-sketches/package-diagrams/toplevel.png" width=100%>

 The controller package interacts with the view by letting `GameWindowController` store a `Renderer` object that can be used to draw to the screen.
-It also has an `IGame` attribute, that will refer to the instance of `Game` used to run the game, through which it can interact with the gampelay. `GameWindowController` also creates a game loop, in which the renderer will be used to draw the current state of the game to the screen.
+It also has an `IGame` attribute, that will refer to the instance of `Game` used to run the game, through which it can interact with the gameplay. `GameWindowController` also creates a game loop, in which the renderer will be used to draw the current state of the game to the screen.
 In the loop, a call will be made to the model telling it to update its state.

 Both the `Model` and `View` packages make use of the functions implemented in the util package to affect vectors.